 Changes were made that introduced a new planning pathway for landscape rehydration infrastructure.

-NSW farmers can now repair, restore and rehydrate dry land without just relying on rainfall, thanks to provisions to permit landscape rehydration infrastructure as development without consent.
+NSW farmers can now repair, restore and water dry land without just relying on rainfall, thanks to provisions to permit landscape rehydration infrastructure as development without consent.
 The amendment has made it easier for landowners to restore streams on their property through landscape rehydration techniques, without development approval.
 However, an environmental assessment is required together with state agency approvals.

 The amendment is to help farmers keep their properties hydrated and build resilience to natural disasters such as future droughts and flooding.